 While the initiative's strategy is based on the axes of innovation and knowledge, five areas of application have been defined as focal points on which to properly manage the investment that such a space deserves: Software Factory, Residence, Training, Accelerator and Innovation Lab.

-Area 1.
+Zone 1.
 Software factory.
 Centre for the development of new technologies

 Core business of the company specialising in technologies such as data analytics, big data, artificial intelligence, blockchain, Internet of Things, cloud computing, devops, programming, etc.

-Area 2.
+Zone 2.
 Residence

-Area 3.
+Zone 3.
 Training

 HIT will have areas dedicated to training talent in new technologies and soft-skills programmes for entrepreneurship.
 Different concepts are foreseen in the training processes, which complement the current strategy in the training of technological talents.